siddharthborah/memory/README.md

 The extension uses:
 - Semantic search powered by MiniLM-L6-v2
-- WebAssembly for efficient model inference
+- WebAssembly (WASM) for efficient model inference
+  - Uses ONNX Runtime for model execution
+  - Automatically bundles required WASM files during build
 - Chrome Storage API for persistence
 - Webpack for bundling

+## Troubleshooting

+If you encounter any issues with the build:
+1. Make sure all dependencies are installed: `npm install`
+2. Check that the WASM files are present in the root directory after building
+3. If WASM files are missing, you can manually copy them: `node copy-wasm.js`

 ## License